Open Now

 Carefully have the shower head removed by unscrewing it counterclockwise.
 Search the area for any signs of accumulated mineral deposits.
 You can soak the entire shower head in white vinegar for 8 hours.

-Inspect the showerhead and pay attention to the water holes.
+Inspect the shower head and pay attention to the water holes.
 Brush over the holes with an old toothbrush, or use a pin to remove limescale and scum.
 Once this is complete, reattach the fittings.

 Step 2

 Make sure the main water is still shut off.
 Remove the faucet handle by using a deep socket wrench.
 You can purchase a washer kit at most home improvement and hardware stores.
 Using this kit, replace all rubber washers and valves in one go.
-When buying the equipment, remember what type of faucet you currently have in your bathroom.
+When buying the equipment, remember what type of faucet you have in your bathroom.

 Step 3